breuner/elbencho/contrib/mtelbencho/README.md

 2. Pick the performant candidate from serveral distributed, scale-out storage service candidates,

-3. Picking the most appropriate storage devices, from multiple choices, for a given storage service.
+3. Select the most appropriate storage devices, from multiple choices, for a given storage service.

 Many other uses are possible.
 It's up to one's creativity and